Central Charges and Vacuum Moduli of 2d $\mathcal{N}=(0,4)$ Theories from Class $\mathcal{S}$: Vacuum moduli spaces for G=SU(2)

 The Hilbert series of the special Higgs branch is obtained by integrating over the gauge fugacity:

-where $(g_1,n)$ and $(g_1^\prime, n^\prime)$ are the geometric data on two sides respectively.
+where $(g_1,n)$ and $(g_1^\prime, n^\prime)$ are the geometric data on the two sides respectively.
 Using this gluing method, one can compute the Hilbert series for any configuration $(g_{1},n)$.
-We have checked that the results obtained in this way agree with those derived from explicitly writing and solving the full set of $J$- and $E$-term equations; see Appendix~\ref{app:hilbert-series} for details.
-We also confirm frame independence: different quiver frames yield identical Hilbert series, and hence identical Higgs-branch geometries.
+We have verified the results in two independent ways: by explicitly writing and solving the full set of $J$- and $E$-term equations of the glued quiver without invoking any factorization (see Appendix~\ref{app:hilbert-series} for details), and by confirming frame independence, namely that different quiver frames yield identical Hilbert series and hence identical Higgs-branch geometries.

 From the resulting Hilbert series, we deduce that the quaternionic dimension of the special Higgs branch is

 leading to the right-moving central charge

 which agrees with our conjecture~\eqref{eq:cc-of-special-Higgs}.